chmwzc/chmwzc/README.md

 Before joining IHPC, I worked on modelling various molecular photophysical processes and simulating the vibronic coupling in molecules using density functional theory and GW methods.
 Outside of work, I like to play badminton🏸 and jog (slowly) :runner:.

-(No, I'm not a cat; my quest to take a nice wefie with a community cat remains incomplete :pouting_cat:)

 <!--
 **chmwzc/chmwzc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.